mahmutsyilmz/blogging-platform/README.md

-# Blogging Platform Backend
+# Blogging Platform

-**Blogging Platform Backend** is a RESTful API designed to power a comprehensive blogging system.
+**Blogging Platform** is a RESTful API designed to power a comprehensive blogging system.
 This application provides robust user management, post creation and moderation, email verification, AI-powered content summarization, and more.
 It leverages modern Java technologies, follows security best practices, and is built for scalability and maintainability.

+The accompanying frontend (Blogging Platform UI) is built with Angular.
+It offers a modern, responsive design where users can create posts, like content, view detailed post pages, and perform other interactions with the backend.
+(See the Screenshots section for UI images.)

 ## Table of Contents